jackc/tern/README.markdown

 # Tern - The SQL Fan's Migrator

 Tern is a standalone migration tool for PostgreSQL.
+It includes traditional migrations as well as a separate optional workflow for managing database code such as functions and views.

 ## Features